You need time to pay guide

 - The HMRC officer cannot force entry into your premises without a court order, and such orders are very unusual

 If you do not agree that you owe the tax demanded, or believe it is a lot less, you should tell the HMRC officer.
-The HMRC officer will not normally consider negotiations about time to pay, once seizure of goods has started.

 What should you do?